 - Handicaps - as part of the review process the handicap scheme was also being changed.
 Since this is used to set comparable classification scores across different rounds updates to the classification scheme could not be completed until the new handicaps had been finalised.
 As a result updates to both schemes were developed and are being released in tandem.

 - Lack of data - No reliable way to determine the 14, 4, 1 percentage bands for all categories.

 We tried data using scores from competitions and records databases.
 Not reliable.

 The new target outdoor classification scheme

 I will now outline the new classification system that was developed for use from 2023 onwards.
 In addition to outlining the structure and requirements I also aim to provide some explanation as to how each feature arose, how it improves upon the previous system, and how they fit together.
-It is hoped that after this you will have a much better understanding of how the scheme fits together and works, and how you can make your way through it.
+It is hoped that after this you will have a much better understanding of how the scheme works and how to make your way through it.

 We start by considering the archer’s journey through the classification scheme.
-There were a number of issues with the journey through the old scheme that we outlined above.
+The old scheme had a number of issues as outlined above.
+To tackle these the following developments have been made:

 - Increased number of classifications

 Instead of 4 ‘club-level’ classifications there are now 6, split into two tiers - Archer and Bowman, each with 3rd, 2nd, and 1st Class.
 This allows for finer gaps between each classification.
 Since Archer 3rd class is set at a similar standard to the old 3rd class this allows for smaller steps and acts to bridge the gap between 1st class and MB.
 As a result there are now more classifications for archers to achieve and bridge the gap towards attaining MB.